Fluorescent Lighting for Plants

 Seedlings require a lot of light; more are lost to lack of light than any other factor.
 Even a good south facing window will generally not be enough light in the spring to grow your seedlings.
 The sun doesn’t shine every day, and won’t provide direct light for enough hours in the day at that time of year.

-I bought expensive full spectrum lights years ago.
-They worked just fine, but what would happen is certain parts of the spectrum would burn out before other parts, so even though they were still producing light, they ended up being no better than a regular fluorescent bulb.
+I purchased expensive full spectrum lights years ago.
+They worked just fine, but certain parts of the spectrum would burn out before others.
+Even though they were still producing light, they ended up being no better than a regular fluorescent bulb.

 It’s funny how we can second guess ourselves, though.
-Two (or was it three) winters ago, I took a trip to Stone Barns Center for Food and Agriculture outside of NYC to tour the farm and to take a class taught by James Carr of the NY Botanical Gardens and author of Gardening and Landscaping the Natural Way.
+Several winters ago, I took a trip to Stone Barns Center for Food and Agriculture outside of NYC to tour the farm, and take a class taught by James Carr of the NY Botanical Gardens and author of Gardening and Landscaping the Natural Way.

 Fluorescent lights give off little heat, so they can be placed very close to the plants without burning them.
 Keeping the lights close is, in fact, necessary to produce stocky plants.

 Light quality drops dramatically near the ends of fluorescent tubes, even new ones.
 So it’s best to keep the seedlings at least a few inches away from the ends of the bulbs.
 If you have older tubes, and they are getting a bit dark near the ends of the bulbs, this is a sign they should be replaced.